Am I required to get advising?

 The Associate of Applied Science and Associate of Applied Arts degree programs are two-year degrees designed primarily to prepare students to enter the workforce.
-Although these curricula are not designed for transfer to a four-year college or university, in some cases the courses do transfer.
-There also some articulation agreements with four year colleges for these programs.
+Although these programs are not intended for transfer to a four-year college or university, in some cases the courses do transfer.
+There are also some articulation agreements with four-year colleges for these programs.
 Students are encouraged to consult with their Academic Advisor when pursuing one of these degrees.

 Are developmental courses transferable?

 No. Only college level courses qualify for transfer to four year institutions.
 Developmental courses are designed to meet specific objectives essential for entry into college level courses.

 When I transfer to a four-year institution, will I continue paying the community college rate?

 No. Upon transfer, you will be required to pay the four-year institution tuition rate.